-The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates that affect the reported amounts of assets, liabilities, and changes therein, and disclosure of contingent assets and liabilities.
+The preparation of financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates that affect the reported amounts of assets, liabilities, and changes therein, and disclosure of contingent assets and liabilities.
 Actual results could differ from those estimates.